Ashcraft goes 8, Reds beat Giants 4-2 to halt 7-game skid - WHIZ News

 Nick Senzel drove in two runs and Mike Moustakas scored twice to pace the Cincinnati offense.

-Ashcraft (4-1) faltered only in the fourth inning, when Evan Longoria belted a two-out homer, and in the eighth — when Mike Yastrzemski lashed an RBI single.
-That followed a double-play comebacker Ashcraft induced from Tommy La Stella to dampen a potential Giants rally.
+Ashcraft (4-1) gave up only a two-out homer to Evan Longoria in the fourth inning and an RBI single to Mike Yastrzemski in the eighth.
+The latter followed a double-play comebacker Ashcraft induced from Tommy La Stella to dampen a potential Giants rally.

 Hunter Strickland worked the ninth against his former team for his third save.